JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compatibility-and-versioning.md

 ## Kotlin compatibility

-> [The Kotlin Compose compiler](compose-compiler.md) will be supported in the 1.6.10 Compose Multiplatform release.
+> [The Compose compiler](compose-compiler.md) will be supported in the 1.6.10 Compose Multiplatform release.
 > This will simplify the Compose plugins setup.
 >
 {type="note"}